crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/introduction.md

 ### `labels`

 A map of labels to add to the event.
-The `type` label is mandatory, and used by crowdsec to choose which parser to use.
+The `type` label is mandatory, and used by the Security Engine to choose which parser to use.

 ## Acquisition configuration example